 Earlier this year, a concerned citizen happened to photograph a loaded logging truck on Vancouver Island’s Highway 19 near Nanaimo.
 On its sturdy deck was a sizeable log , somewhat less than three metres in diameter.
 The photo swiftly went viral, and that log ended up raising quite a furor in British Columbia, where many people are currently rallying to protect ancient forests.
-Truthfully though, you might be surprised or even unaware that countless trees of similar size are routinely cut down here in this province.
+In actual fact, you might be surprised or even unaware that countless trees of similar size are routinely cut down here in this province.

 While initially the log’s origin was unclear, this article eventually cleared up that confusion.
 The image, meanwhile, sparked a visceral debate regarding the reasons why trees like this are still permitted to be harvested in British Columbia.
 Inevitably, questions were asked, such as “Why are we still cutting down big trees like this?” and “What does it take to get a tree get protected in this province?”
 In this story, I’ll attempt to address those questions, and a few more.
 Call it a TED talk, if you like!

-To those who may ever have wondered, I’m not actually a professional forester ( I don’t even play one on television!).
+To those who may have wondered, I’m not a professional forester ( I don’t even play one on television!).
 Many years ago I did work summers in forestry jobs and actually had intentions of working as a timber cruiser, but life took a different turn.
 It had been years since I’d delved into all of the rules and regulations surrounding the various ways in which trees could come to be protected.
-Truthfully, I could have done so more often, but I find it to be tedious and would rather be out there searching for trees and promoting preservation instead.
+Truthfully, I could have done so earlier, but I find it to be tedious task and would rather be out there searching for trees and promoting preservation instead.
 Nonetheless, this review has been helpful to me, and I thought the information was worth sharing.

 Before we get to the details, in case the the reader isn’t familiar with the measurement of trees, I’m including a few notes here on that methodology.
 You’ll notice I work interchangeably between feet, metres, and centimetres.
 That’s a product of measuring trees for the last three decades or so!
 For all intents and purposes, you’re looking to measure the widest face of the tree at DBH, but here are the mathematical equations involved:

 The diameter of a tree is measured at breast height (DBH) in metres, centimetres, or feet.
-Traditionally, that measurement is taken at about 4 1/2 feet up from flat ground.
-Width is the only criteria considered in government size limits , and no special dispensation is given to height where preservation is concerned.
+Traditionally, that measurement is taken at about 4 1/2 feet (or 1.3 metres) up from flat ground.
+Width is the only criteria considered in B.C. government size limits , and no special dispensation is given to height where preservation is concerned.
 Another statistic, volume of wood, an accepted standard used to rank the size of big trees, is also not factored in.
 Exceptional height is particularly important, as it quite often identifies future growth success.
 Click link for more Government of BC information on Old Growth Forests.